Glossary for the BAL-Looping Framework of Consciousness

 If the BAL-looping framework is correct, the difference between a human and a squirrel is not an additional layer of prediction, of representation, of broadcast, of information integration, or metathought.
 It is two channels of a proxy transfer device and then the neural reuse, the evolutionary exaptation, of looping.
 Nothing more is required.

-See also: Internal Model, Neuronal Proxy, Looping, PTD Channels
+See also: Internal Model, Neuronal Proxy, Looping, PTD Channels, Difference from Inner Speech Models

-Gist (extended entry included to explain how the BAL-looping framework differs from linguistic or representational accounts of consciousness)
+Gist (extended entry to explain gist as a functional term and to explain how the BAL-looping framework differs from representational accounts of consciousness)

 In the BAL-looping framework, the word gist is defined as the activation of neuronal proxies due to an incoming message that arrives through the language input channel.
 This takes place at stage i5 – the point where a decoded signal becomes an activated configuration within the brain’s internal model.